sli057/SCEME/README.md

     ```

-2. If we want to train your own models
+2. If you want to train your own models
     ```Shell
     cd context_model
     python train_FasterRCNN.py --train_set YOUR_DATASET